katisunray/katisunray.github.io/src/content/products/art-print/collections/art-painting.md

 ---

 Dreamy watercolour sunsets and glowy skies invite a daily moment of calm in your favourite nook.
-Painted with oil paint on canvas in Toronto, then photographed as a high resolution image for the art prints.
+Painted with acrylic paint on canvas in Toronto, then photographed as a high resolution image for the art prints.